Loading...

 To the extent that we process any special categories of data relating to you for any of the purposes outlined above, we will do so because:

-Please note that in certain circumstances it may be still lawful for us to continue processing your information even where you have withdrawn your consent, if one of the other legal bases described above is applicable.
+Please note that in certain circumstances it may remain lawful for us to continue processing your personal data even where you have withdrawn your consent, where another lawful legal basis applies.

 6. Sharing your personal data